RudgeLab/WebCM/Documentation/INSTALL.md

 	git clone https://github.com/RudgeLab/WebCM.git

-You then need to install the required Python packages by running:
+You then need to navigate to the WebCM directory by running `cd WebCM/` and install the required Python packages by running:

 	pip install -r requirements.txt

-You will also need to create the database used be Django.
+You will also need to create the database used by Django.
 To do this, navigate to the server's root directory (under `WebCM/`) and run:

 	python ./manage.py migrate